 Maybe I should write my own, which got me interested in crypto libraries.
 The NaCl family then caught my attention: the primitives were fast, easy to implement, and easy to protect against timing attacks.
 The following advice did not surprise me:

 I would have heeded it, if I didn’t known about TweetNaCl: its 700 lines of code makes Libsodium look positively bloated (about 30K lines).
 I figured I could do better, and ignored all the warnings about never implementing your own crypto.

-I believe the result is close to the best of both worlds: Monocypher is almost as small as TweetNaCl, almost as fast as Libsodium, and easier to use than either.
+I believe the result is close to the best of both worlds: Monocypher is almost as small as TweetNaCl, not too shabby compared to Libsodium, and easier to use than either.
 Call me partial, but Monocypher is now my new favourite crypto library.